Rewellio Virtual Reality Arm Therapy App.

-They commit to it for as long as they want when they find the get the results that they need, then they’re done with that.
+They commit to it for as long as they want, and when they find the results they need, then they’re done with that.

 Yeah.
-They can cancel, anytime, it’s a monthly fee.
-And for stroke patient if you reach some level there is a point where you need a break.
+They can cancel anytime; it’s a monthly fee.
+And for stroke patients, you need a break if you reach some level.

-So and that’s where you can cancel it and after some month and you decide, ok now I’m full of energy, again, I want to reach new goals, you can reactivate your account and start the therapy again,
+So that’s where you can cancel it, and after some months, you decide, okay, now I’m full of energy, again, I want to reach new goals.
+You can reactivate your account and start the therapy again,

-But in this case, of course is well, of course, we need to sustain our business and we want, obviously patients to use Rewellio as long as they want and as long as they can.
+Okay, that’s how you build a business, but in this case, of course, we need to sustain our business, and we want to.
+Patients can use Rewellio as long as they want and as long as they can.

-On the other hand, of course, once they stop using Rewellio, it makes us happy too, because we know that we solved their potentially improve their lives and, maybe even solved some of the problems that they had.
+On the other hand, once they sing Rewellio, it makes us happy, too, because we know we could improve their lives and even solve some of their problems.

-So it’s bit of a two edged sword there.
+So it’s a bit of a two-edged sword there.

 You guys, you’re not going to be short of patients, unfortunately.

-Because the stroke statistics are one in six people will have a stroke in their lifetime, and 60% of those will get back to work 40% of sitting at home, trying to get back to some kind of normal life.
-And that’s a very large number of people.
+The statistics show one in six people will have a stroke in their lifetime, and 60% of those will get back to work, and 40% will sit at home, trying to get back to some everyday life.
+And that’s a vast number of people.

-Unfortunately, most of the strokes are caused due to lifestyle factors.
-According to the World stroke organization, 80% of strokes are preventable, that’s crazy.
+Unfortunately, most strokes are caused by lifestyle factors.
+According to the World Stroke Organization, 80% of strokes are preventable; that’s wild.

-So we’re, we’ve really done a good job of getting ourselves unwell now to rely on people like you to come up with solutions to make us better.
+So we’ve done an excellent job of getting ourselves unwell now to rely on people like you to develop solutions to improve us.

-If you think 30 euro, or 50, Australian dollars, or 40, American dollars, is a lot of money per month, to keep you well or to get you better.
+If you think 30 euros, 50 Australian dollars, or 40 American dollars is a lot of monthly money to keep you well or get you better.

-I mean, that’s got nothing on how much it’s cost me to be sick from stroke.
-In the last seven years, it’s cost me, more than half a million Australian dollars, easy, that’s just been conservative.
+That’s nothing about how much it’s cost me to be sick from a stroke.
+In the last seven years, it’s cost me more than half a million Australian dollars; easy, that’s just been conservative.

-And that is not in money that I’ve had to spend that is in money that I haven’t made, I haven’t been able to earn that I haven’t been able to, go about my business every single day like I used to.
+And that is not in money that I’ve had to spend.
+That is in cash that I haven’t made; I haven’t been able to earn or do my business daily like I used to.

-So absolutely, I encourage people to make money from stroke survivors in a beautiful way, in a way that’s supportive and offers great value.
+So, I encourage people to make money from stroke survivors in a beautiful, supportive way that offers excellent value.

 There’s nothing wrong with making money in that space.
-And there’s nothing wrong with expecting people to pay $30 a month, or 50 euros a month, to allow you to continue to make the software better and better and better and better.
+And there’s nothing wrong with expecting people to pay $30 a month, or 50 euros a month, to allow you to continue making the software better and better and better.

-Because that’s in the end, what we want is the most amazing version of this.
-And hopefully, version one is offering amazing value for version 10 is 10 times or 100 times better than version one.
+Because that’s in the end, we want the most fantastic version of this.
+Hopefully, version one offers excellent value, for version 10 is ten times or 100 times better than version one.

-And that’s really what our community has not had the opportunity to do.
-I went to rehab in a month I was discharged from rehab, then I went home.
+And that’s what our community has not had the opportunity to do.
+I went to rehab in a month.
+I was discharged from rehab, and then I went home.